Philipp Kurashev Game Preview: Blackhawks vs. Stars

 Kurashev Stats vs. the Stars

-- On defense, the Stars are conceding 101 total goals (3.1 per game) which ranks 11th in the NHL.
+- On defense, the Stars are allowing 105 total goals (3.1 per game) which ranks 12th in the league.

 |2023-2024 Season